Leeds Adult Transplant Sport Team - A supportive community for transplant recipients, their family and friends.

 The Games aim to encourage transplant patients to regain fitness, whilst increasing public awareness of the need for more people to join the NHS Organ Donation Register and discuss their wishes with their families.

-In 2017 the Leeds Team consisted of 65 competitors and spectators, and we currently have over 90 active team members and supporters - one of the largest teams at the Games.
+The Leeds Team is consistently one of the largest teams at the Games.
 Although only transplant recipients can compete in the Games, anyone can join the team in a support role.

 Want to find out more?